JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## runIde Task
 Runs the IDE instance with the developed plugin installed.

-`RunIde` tasks extend the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) Gradle task – all properties available in the `JavaExec` as well as the following ones can be used to configure the `runIde` task.
+`runIde` tasks extend the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) Gradle task – all properties available in the `JavaExec` as well as the following ones can be used to configure the `runIde` task.

 ### ideDir
 {id="runide-task-idedir"}

-The IDEA dependency sources path.
+The IDE dependency sources path.
 Configured automatically with the [`setupDependencies.idea`](#setupdependencies-task-idea) dependency.

 {style="narrow"}